 Pterygium means "wing" and refers to a wing-like growth on the surface of the eye.
 The pterygium (growth) spreads from the conjunctiva over the cornea [See figure 1].
-The conjunctiva is the mucous membrane covering the whites of the eyes (sclera) and the cornea is the clear windshield of the eye.
+The conjunctiva is the mucous membrane covering the whites of the eyes (sclera) and the cornea is the clear windshield of the eye covering the colored part of the eye.
 Pterygia are more common in areas of the world nearest the equator.
 They are associated with early exposure to the sun (especially during childhood and teen years).

 A pterygium may be confused with a pingueculum.
 A pingueculum looks like a yellowish patch or bump on the white surface of the eye.
 It grows on the conjunctiva, similar to a pterygium, but does not grow over the cornea.
 A pingueculum is a benign degeneration of the conjunctiva that occurs as people get older.
 Similar to a pterygium, a pingueculum is caused by damage due to exposure to ultraviolet light (sun).

 Fig. 1: A pteryguim is a wing-like growth that spreads over the cornea.

 The most likely cause of a pterygium is damage to the conjunctiva by the sun's ultraviolet rays.
 Pterygia usually grow over the edge of the cornea nearest the nose.
 Pterygia do not spread from person to person.

 What are the effects of a pterygium?

 Pterygia are usually small and have no harmful effects.
 They sometimes cause dryness, redness, burning, itching and/or an unacceptable appearance.
 Larger pterygia can cause blurred vision by altering the shape of the cornea, producing astigmatism.
 Some pterygia grow over the center of the cornea blocking light from entering the eye.
 When they grow over the cornea, pterygia can cause loss of vision.